ragul2210673/ragul2210673/README.md

 ### 👨‍💻 About Me

-I am a Software Engineer and final-year student at SSN College of Engineering (Class of 2026), specializing in Java Full Stack Development and System Architecture.
+I am a Software Engineer and final-year student at SSN College of Engineering (Class of 2026), specializing Full Stack Development and System Architecture.
 Leveraging a strong foundation in Electronics, I focus on designing scalable, fault-tolerant software ecosystems.
 I bridge the gap between hardware constraints and abstract requirements to build high-performance distributed systems.

 Professionally, I served as an IoT & Cloud Architect Intern at CopterCode (IIT Madras Research Park), where I engineered a real-time drone telemetry pipeline.
 By utilizing AWS Lambda and IoT Core, I optimized data transmission algorithms to reduce system latency by 30%.